 Administrating organisation – the organisation receiving the grant

 - Select the administrating organisation from the dropdown list.
-If you cannot find the organisation that will be the principal applicant, see the “Organisation account” heading under “How to apply”.
+If you cannot find the organisation that will be the coordinating project party, see the “Organisation account” heading under “How to apply”.

 - Select the domicile from the dropdown list.
 If you cannot find the correct domicile, see “Applicants from administrating organisations who must be individually approved” under “How to apply”.